wistia/wistia-open-docs/_posts/data-api.md

 If successful, the response will be an empty HTTP 200 OK.

-If the specified (or English) captions do not exist for this video, this method will return an empty HTTP 404 Not Found.
+If the specified captions do not exist for this video, the response will be an empty HTTP 404 Not Found.

-If the specified video does not exist, this method will return an empty HTTP 404 Not Found.
+If this video does not exist, the response will be an empty HTTP 404 Not Found.

 ### Captions: Purchase